 1. Jesse H Jones Park & Nature Center

-Open daily and free of charge, this 312 acre park is the perfect day trip for anyone looking to get outdoors.
-The park boasts a playground, canoe launch, and picnic area as well.
-Best of all, in addition to their primitive trails, the park has 8 miles of trails that are handicap-friendly and accessible with strollers.
+Open daily and free of charge, this 312-acre park is the perfect day trip for anyone looking to get outdoors.
+The park boasts a playground, canoe launch, and picnic area Best of all, in addition to their primitive trails, the park has 8 miles of trails that are handicap-friendly and accessible with strollers.

 An interesting feature of this park is that if you walk towards the creek, you’ll find yourself on a white sand beach!
 The sand is soft and fun to play in, and while I’m not entirely certain if the creek is swimmable, it’s definitely a relaxing place to chill after your hike!